AnnMarieW/HelloDash/CONTRIBUTING.md

 ### Code blocks

-This app uses several different methods to display code.
+This app uses several methods to display code.

+#### Div with a copy to clipboard icon
+See the `get_copy_code_div()` function in util.py. `dcc.Clipboard` was new in Dash 1.21.0
+Will start updating all the code blocks to use this.

 #### Button with external link
 The app gallery uses a button with a link to the github repo: